EHaake/nvim/README.md

 ## Introduction

 This config is modular in nature.
 The top level `init.lua` bootstraps the startup process.
 The rest of the config is split into directories and files.
 All of the config is in the `lua/` directory and the plugins are in the `lua/plugins/` directory.
-Most of the plugins and their setup/config are in their own files, but a few such as lsp-configuration are groupted in a file with the relevant name.
+Most of the plugins and their setup/config are in their own files, but a few such as lsp-configuration are grouped in a file with the relevant name.

 ## Plugins